ingersonab/TheLearningLab/README.md

 3. To start up the client and server, enter the command 'npm start' in both terminals.
 Make sure that you have npm installed before using.
 4. Congrats!
 Now you can start gaming ;)

-** database is already being hosted on AWS RBD
+** database is already being hosted on AWS RDS
  ### Additional notes:
  - the images used in the app are all using local file paths, so you might need to change those to match your local directory in order to see them.
  - If you would like to view the games, log in with the following credentials: Email: aing@yahoo.com Password: Bunny123 and add students to the course called 'Arithmetic.'
 Log in as one of the added students, open the course, and play the games!